-Methanol is the simplest of all alcohols.
+This fuel is the simplest of all alcohols.
 This colorless, highly volatile liquid is extremely flammable and has an odor similar to ethanol but slightly sweeter.
 Unlike ethanol, which is the alcohol found in liquors, methanol is highly toxic and can kill if consumed.
-Methanol is also known as methyl alcohol, carbinol, wood spirits, wood naphtha, or wood alcohol.
+It is also known as methyl alcohol, carbinol, wood spirits, wood naphtha, or wood alcohol.
 The latter name resulting from the fact that early on, methanol was produced as a by-product of wood distillation.

 Methanol occurs naturally in the environment as a result of the anaerobic metabolism of many types of bacteria, and is found in the atmosphere in small quantities.
 Over time, this atmospheric methanol is broken down and forms carbon dioxide and water.

 Methanol is used in a number of ways from antifreeze to a solvent, however it is mainly used in the production of other chemicals.
 The largest percentage of methanol – about 40 – is converted to formaldehyde, which is a common chemical in plastics, paints, explosives, and textiles.

 Methanol has been in use since the time of the ancient Egyptians, when it was used in their embalming process along with several other chemicals.
 In 1661, Robert Boyle isolated it from the distillation of boxwood.
 173 years later in 1834, French chemists Jean-Baptiste Dumas and Eugene Peligot determined its elemental makeup.
 In 1923 a German chemist developed the synthesis gas method of methanol production which is still in use today.

 During the oil crisis of the 1970s, experimentation with methanol as a fuel began.
 Its low cost, wide-spread availability, and volatility made it an attractive potential additive to gasoline.
 Over blending and poor handling and blending techniques led to the quick demise of methanol as a gas additive.